hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 (There are many other [functional forms][cs231n-activation-functions] one could use for this nonlinear activation function, but this one form is really popular today, and will suffice for our needs.)
-3. Finally we stack an additional matrix-vector linear operation (introducing another set of weights and biases) to bring our output back to the size we want: 10 numbers going out.
+3. Finally, we stack an additional matrix-vector linear operation (introducing another set of weights and biases) to bring our output back to the size we want: 10 numbers going out.
 $$